orcrobert/mpp/DEPLOYMENT.md

 This guide explains how to deploy the Metal-DB application.

+## Authentication Architecture

+The application uses a separated authentication architecture:

+1. `src/lib/auth-client.ts` - Edge-compatible authentication for the frontend (deployed to Vercel)
+2. `src/lib/auth-server.ts` - Node.js-specific authentication for the backend (deployed to AWS)

+This separation ensures compatibility with Vercel's Edge Runtime.

 ## Frontend Deployment with Vercel

 ### 1. Preparing your frontend for deployment